Header image: Que Sera Terrigal by Alastair Burke (@east.west.studios)

 Terrigal Pavilion, Terrigal

 One of our top picks for ocean-side cocktails this summer, Terrigal Pavilion has been buzzing since opening its doors in November 2025.
+An easy answer when you’re wondering where to eat on the Central Coast this weekend.
 The views from here are breathtaking – we honestly don’t have a better word for it.
 Sitting on the upstairs deck overlooking Terrigal Haven, all the way out to Crackneck Point, has us reverting back to the days of #blessed.
 And that’s just one of the 3 spaces within The Pav.
 On the ground floor is their signature restaurant, The Tropic, home to fancy dinners, or grab takeaway from The General Store.
 Do your best to nab a table outside on a warm afternoon – and feel free to bring the kids, they’re super family-friendly here.

 2 Scenic Hwy, Terrigal